tractable-probabilistic-modeling/tpm2023/schedule.md

 @def title = "Schedule"

-The workshop will be held **in-person** on August 4th, 2023 in Pittsburgh, PA, USA. \
+The workshop will be held **in person** on August 4th, 2023 in Pittsburgh (PA, USA) at the Carnegie Mellon University (Room: McKenna, Peter, and Wright Room). \
 The online poster session will take place via Zoom.
-Please, refer to the UAI conference instructions and contact the UAI online chairs if any issues.
+Please, refer to the UAI conference instructions and contact the UAI online chairs for any issues.

 # Workshop Schedule